 *For students with a non-EU or -EEA nationality

-For students who require a visa and/or a residence permit to study in the Netherlands, you will be contacted as of 1 May by our immigration team.
+For students who require a visa and/or a residence permit to study in the Netherlands, you will be contacted in May by our immigration team.
 To learn more about your specific immigration procedure, head to Immigration for non-EU students.

 7. Prepare for housing in Amsterdam

 The AUAS assists international students in finding accommodation in Amsterdam.
 Make sure to read this information in advance.
-If you are admitted you will receive an email after 1 May regarding housing via the AUAS.
+If you are admitted you will receive an email in May regarding housing via the AUAS.

 Some degree programmes require an intake.
-This could be an online study check, a selection day or an intake interview, depending on your choice of study.
-After you have submitted your enrolment request in Studielink, the AUAS will send you more information regarding the study check, selection day or intake interview.
+This could be a selection day or an intake interview, depending on your choice of study.
+After you have submitted your enrolment request in Studielink, AUAS will send you more information regarding the selection day or intake interview.